Subscribe to have access to FREE printables, ONLY available to our subscribers!

 The basics for creating these Strawberry Bombs are the same as you will find on this link, but here are the differences that make this flavor unique.

-If you want a hard copy of the directions, You can find the printable version of our Hot Cocoa Bomb Idea Book on our printables page, right on the top row!
+If you want a hard copy of the directions, You can find the printable version of our Hot Cocoa Bomb Idea Book in our Etsy shop!
 It contains many ideas for flavors and for decorating your Hot Cocoa Bombs.

 Once again, here is a link to the Wilton Molds that we use, here and here.

 For those of you who live in colder climates, Hot Cocoa Bombs are a great way to get cozy and warmed up on a cold winter's night.
 For those of us in Phoenix, we have to hurry and take advantage of our cooler mornings and nights for just a little bit longer and get in our Hot Cocoa Bomb fix while we can!
 Chocolate Strawberry, or Cherry Cordial are perfect for a cold Valentine's Day morning!
 After you watch the marshmallows pop up to the top of the cup, add some more, or whipped cream and sprinkles to make them extra sweetl for this sweetheart of a day!